queicherius/software-defined-infrastructure/docs/4-samba.md

 ## Connect and mount CIFS

-First, we have to install the utilites for mouting and command line access:
+First, we have to install the utilities for mounting and command line access:

 ```sh
 apt-get install cifs-utils